LF-digitala-kanaler/LFDS/content/components/web/deprecated.md

 ## Modal-air

-- Marked as deprecated in 5.1.0 The .modal-air class has been deprecated.
-Its appearance is now the default appearance of any modal.
+- Marked as deprecated in 5.1.0

+The `.modal-air` appearance was made the default look for modals.

 ## Automatic form validation

 - Marked as deprecated in 5.1.0

-The previous automatic validation specified below on forms and custom-forms has been removed.
-You now have to apply valid-classes yourself through Javascript.
+Automatic validation, specified below, is no longer included.
+You now have to apply the correct classes yourself with JavaScript.

-All form elements have their valid state applied when the form element has a valid value (styles do not apply whilst the element has focus).
-We use the browsers native :valid selector to achieve this, so ensure to implement proper type and pattern attributes.
-To disable validation add the novalidate property to the enclosing form element.
+All form elements have their valid state applied when it has a valid value.
+The styles do not apply whilst the element has focus.
+The native `:valid` selector is used to achieve this, so ensure to implement proper type and pattern attributes.
+To disable validation, add the `novalidate` property to the enclosing form element.

-If you implement custom validation it is recommended that you set the formnovalidate property on the submit button to enjoy the benefits of visual validation without the actual native validation happening.
+If you implement custom validation, we recommend that you set the `formnovalidate` property on the submit button, to enjoy the benefits of visual validation without the actual native validation logic being triggered.